Mikk155/Sven-Co-op/README.md

 - If someone is using the camera then others players can't interfer

-- using the plate bellow "8" will delete all your previus attempts, basically restore.
+- using the plate bellow "8" will delete all your previous attempts, basically restore.

 - next to player spawn there are some entities that they're only for DEBUG purpose. delete them.

+go to map ``1test_numpad``

-map 1test_numpad
+Test map by Mikk